raspberrypilearning/cat-meme-generator/worksheet.md

 # Cat meme generator

 In this resource you will make a cat meme generator.
-Upload a cute picture of your kitty and add a caption for all the world to see!
+Upload a cute picture of your kitty and add a funny caption for all the world to see!

 ## Create your page
 1. Open up a blank file in your chosen text editor.
 Save the file with the filename index.html page and remember which folder you saved in as you will need to know this in a moment.